-Contact LAND INFO for a detailed price quote.
+Contact LAND INFO for an image search, product recommendation and detailed price quote.

 ||430–550 nm (blue)

 490–610 nm (green)

 600–720 nm (red)

 ||Colour: 50cm (merge) Bundle: 50cm Panchromatic; 2m Multispectral

 ||4.5m – 10m CE 90 (exclusive of terrain displacement) with refined altitude data without Ground Control Points (GCP's)